How Can You Tell If You Have a Torn Rotator Cuff?

 How Do You Know if You Have a Torn Rotator Cuff?

-A torn rotator cuff often causes shoulder pain, weakness, and difficulty lifting or rotating your arm.
-In particular, pain at night, loss of overhead strength, or a sudden drop in function after a fall or lift can raise suspicion.
-However, physiotherapy assessment is still important because bursitis, tendinopathy, and frozen shoulder can cause similar symptoms.
+A torn rotator cuff often causes shoulder pain, weakness, and trouble lifting or rotating your arm.
+Night pain and loss of overhead strength can raise suspicion.
+So can a sudden drop in function after a fall or lift.

 Quick Self-Check: Could It Be a Torn Rotator Cuff?